-How many meeting rooms are available? – The Longhouse is our only large meeting room.
-Weather permitting meetings (without sound) could be used in the surrounding natural camp environment.
+How many meeting rooms are available? – The Longhouse is our largest meeting room, with a smaller meeting space below the longhouse with TV and couches.
+Weather permitting meetings could be arranged in the surrounding natural camp environment.

 Can we bring or cook our own food? – There is absolutely no cooking in any of our accommodations.
 If your group has special food needs, please make that known to the Camp Director at least two weeks prior to your retreat start date.
-Our cooks are great at preparing specialty meals, however it is best for all if this kind of situation can be avoided.
-If someone in your group has special food needs (i.e. diabetic or vegetarian), our chefs are happy to accommodate.
+Our cooks are great at preparing specialty meals, if someone in your group has special food needs (i.e. diabetic or vegetarian), our chefs are happy to accommodate.
 Just let us know before you arrive and we will be better prepared for your group.
 We also require that guests refrain from bringing their own snacks into their cabins as they tend to attract curious critters.

 What happens when we check in? – Your group members must go to the main Camp office (The Longhouse) to check in.
 There they will receive their room assignment.
 They will also receive a map of the grounds.
 This is the best spot for you to greet your group members and hand out programs or other information.
 Upon your request, an 8’ table can be set up at that location for you to use as a greeting table.

-What activities do you have? – Canoeing*, Mountain Biking, Swimming, Beach Volleyball, Soccer, Baseball, Basketball, Soccer, Skateboard Park, Archery*, Tetherball, Gaga ball, Wall Climbing*, Low Ropes Course*, High Ropes Course*, Capture the Flag, CarpetBall, 9 Square in teh Air, Various Field & Forest Games
+Laser Tag, Canoeing*, Swimming, Beach Volleyball, Soccer, Baseball, Basketball, Soccer, Skateboard Park, Archery*, Tetherball, Gaga ball, Wall Climbing*, Low Ropes Course*, High Ropes Course*, Capture the Flag, CarpetBall, 9 Square in the Air, Various Field & Forest Games

 * These activities require camp program staff supervision or other qualified leaders.